Blob (Marvel Comics): Ultimate Marvel

-It was revealed that Blob was Liz Allan's estranged genetic father after she discovered her own mutant abilities.
+It is revealed that Blob was Liz Allan's estranged genetic father after she discovers her own mutant abilities and becomes known as Firestar.
 He had impregnated Liz's mother while working for a circus sideshow.
 It was also shown that the Blob fathered a son (Theodore "Tubby Teddy" Allan) by an unknown woman.
-Teddy is in high school and has his father's same bulky appearance and similar abilities, as he was shot at point blank range and merely said "It tickles".
-He later joins Quicksilver's new Brotherhood as the new iteration of Blob.
+Teddy is in high school and has his father's same bulky appearance and similar abilities.
+He later joins Quicksilver's new Brotherhood as the second Blob.